Live Wedding Painting Orlando, FL and Custom Watercolor Art

 Your first step is to create your still life grouping.
 Select items from your kitchen for your still life that you enjoy looking at.
 You can use whatever you'd like to draw.
 I love lemons and ferns so I'm working with those.
 Think about your colors, textures and how the items will interact.

 Remember that creating your grouping and collecting your items can be a fun and very personal experience.
 Look for things that make you smile.
 Remember this is getting turned into artwork that you may want to display or give to someone.
+Don't rush through this part of the exercise but instead try collecting things that relate and will work well together. |

 Organize your objects into a grouping